Skip to main content

 The following use cases outline the high-level ways that sellers can take advantage of Promoted Listings.

-Promoted Listings Standard (PLS) campaigns offer sellers a simple and straightforward way to set up and manage their advertising campaign.
-PLS campaigns use the Cost-Per-Sale funding model, meaning a seller is only charged when a buyer clicks on their promoted listed ad and purchases the promoted items within 30 days.
+General strategy campaigns offer sellers a simple and straightforward way to set up and manage their advertising campaign.
+General campaigns use the Cost-Per-Sale funding model, meaning a seller is only charged when a buyer clicks on their promoted listed ad and purchases the promoted items within 30 days.
 The amount they are charged per sale is determined by the ad rate of the campaign, which is the percentage of the item’s sale price.

-For more information about creating a PLS campaign, see Promoted listings standard campaign creation flow.
+For more information about promoting your listings with a general campaign strategy, see Promoted listings general strategy campaign creation flow.

-Promoted Listings Advanced (PLA) campaigns offer sellers more control over their campaign through suggested bids, keywords, and ad groups.
-PLA campaigns use the Cost-Per-Click funding model, meaning a seller is charged each time a buyer clicks on their promoted listings ad.
+Priority strategy campaigns offer sellers more control over their campaign through suggested bids, keywords, and ad groups.
+Priority campaigns use the Cost-Per-Click funding model, meaning a seller is charged each time a buyer clicks on their promoted listings ad.

-There are two types of PLA campaigns: manual targeting and smart targeting.
+There are two types of priority campaigns: manual targeting and smart targeting.
 Details on each are shown below.

 Manual targeting campaigns give sellers control over campaign setup for ads that appear across eBay, allowing them to manually create and manage all aspects of their campaign.
 With manual targeting, sellers sort listings into ad groups, allowing them to target buyers with focused keywords and improve the visibility of their listings.